 Collectively accepted or adopted laws, regulations, and rules that guide the behavior of individuals and societies.
 (Brownson et al., 2003)

-Practice-based Interventions
+Practice-based Strategies

-Practitioner-developed interventions that show promise based on their underlying theory, approach, and potential for public health impact based on findings from an evaluation suggesting they improved one or more outcomes.
-These interventions have been evaluated in practice but have not been tested using more formal research methods (Center for Training and Research Translation, 2013).
+Practitioner-developed strategies or interventions that show promise based on their underlying theory, approach, and potential for public health impact based on findings from an evaluation suggesting they improved one or more outcomes.
+These have been evaluated in practice but have not been tested using more formal research methods (Center for Training and Research Translation, 2013).

 PRECEDE/PROCEED